pas/pattern-recognition-2018-purple/02_a - SVM/README.md

 ## Conclusions

-As C value increases the execution time of the program increases as well for the linear kernel.
+As C value increases the execution time of the program increases as well.

 Highest accuracy we can get with sigmoid is around 0.9102 and rbf is around 0.9649.

-In comparision of execution times, sigmoid and rbf spends similar time.
+In comparison of execution times, sigmoid and rbf spends similar time.
 Polynomial kernel performs nearly same with linear kernel and they are faster than sigmoid and rbf.